tenzir/tenzir/web/docs/installation/install-a-package.md

 package_add
 ```

-To set package inputs, simply set the values in the pipeline:
+To set package inputs, set the values in the pipeline:

 ```tql
 // tql2